draftdev/jobs/devrel.md

 1. [Submit your application](https://airtable.com/shrhQ6GHzWT0AJN4h).
 2. We'll reach out to schedule a call if your prior experience is a good fit.
 3. Top applicants will be asked to complete a paid trial assignment.
+4. We'll get back to you with a formal offer if the assignment goes well.

 ## Ready to Apply?